olivertiks/templatemanager/README.md

 Template Manager is a lightweight application (API + Dashboard) which helps to create, manage and maintain I-Tee virtual learning spaces (custom Virtualbox virtual machines) without hassle.
 This solution makes it possible to keep multiple lab templates up-to-date within few mouseclicks, without any need to enter the container one-by-one to make changes.

+Please keep in mind that this application is still under heavy development and should not be used as of now.
 ## Abilities

 Template Manager has the following abilities to manipulate with VBox containers: